-Inside Gwyneth Paltrow’s ‘Modern Family’ Thanksgiving With Rumored Fiance Brad Falchuk & Ex Chris Martin
+Inside Gwyneth Paltrow’s ‘Modern Family’ Thanksgiving With Rumored Fiance Brad Falchuk And Ex Chris Martin

 “The people didn’t change, but the expectation did.
 It’s odd that most of us assume that everything in a relationship will stay the same based on a single promise made during a wedding ceremony and that somehow, no further work is required for the marriage to remain intact.”

-Based on the article, Gwyneth Patrow and Chris Martin’ split is aimed to avoid yielding “bad guys” in the process.
+Based on the article, Gwyneth Paltrow and Chris Martin’ split is aimed to avoid yielding “bad guys” in the process.
 Instead, the process would only leave the former couple as “just two people, each playing teacher and student respectively.”

-At the time, she also made a statement with Marie Claire magazine about her relationship post-split with the Coldplay front man, declaring that she is happy with what they have.
+At the time, she also made a statement with Marie Claire magazine about her relationship post-split with the Coldplay frontman, declaring that she is happy with what they have.

 “I feel like it’s, in a way, the relationship we were meant to have.”